signature-opensource/CK-Cris-Abstractions/CK.Cris/AmbientValues/README.md

   - not every command require authentication (a `LoginCommand` is by design non authenticated), or use another identity than our `IAuthenticationInfo`/`ActorId`.
   - not every command require a culture to be handled.
-- If the command gives bith to events and/or other commands and these need authentication or culture then we must be able to provide the original ones or sensible default values if the original command didn't have them.
+- If the command gives birth to events and/or other commands and these need authentication or culture then we must be able to provide the original ones or sensible default values if the original command didn't have them.